-Investigators inspect scene of deadly Bangladesh fire
+Police seeking those responsible for deadly Bangladesh fire

-DHAKA, Bangladesh (AP) — An investigative team has visited the scene of a devastating fire in the oldest part of Bangladesh’s capital that killed at least 67 people.
+DHAKA, Bangladesh (AP) — A senior police official said Friday that authorities were seeking up to a dozen suspects in connection with a fire in the oldest part of Bangladesh’s capital that killed at least 67 people.

-The team of civil engineering experts, members of Dhaka’s fire department and government agency staffers inspected burned buildings Friday to determine what caused Wednesday’s late-night blaze.
-The team also is to suggest ways to prevent another, similar tragedy.

-The Chawkbazar area where the fire was burning is crammed with buildings along narrow alleys and is a mix of homes, shops and warehouses.
-It dates to the Mughal era 400 years ago.
+“We are investigating to find those responsible.
+We have not mentioned any names in the case.
+Upon investigation we will be able to disclose everything,” Ibrahim Khan, a deputy commissioner of the Dhaka Metropolitan Police told reporters at the scene.

 Most Read Business Stories